Microsoft SQL server settings

 Note:

-Steps to add a new configuration
+Steps to add a new attribute mapping configuration

-1. Click Add New configuration and enter a suitable name.
+1. Click Add New Configuration and enter a suitable name.

-2. In the Description field enter the details about the new configuration.
+2. In the Description field, enter the details about the new configuration.

 3. Configure the following details:

-• Select Server: Select the server name from the drop down menu.
+• Select Server: Select the server name from the drop-down menu.

 • Select Database: Enter the database name.

-• Automation Category: Select the automation type from the drop down menu.
+• Automation Category: Select the automation type from the drop-down menu.

 5. Click Save to save the new configuration.